Roasted Garlic and Shallot Mashed PotatoesJump to Recipe

 In short, I love the recipe not because it’s really creamy (it is), but because it’s a mashed potato recipe with real flavor.
 The roasted garlic and shallot element gives it an earthy sweetness that is missing from a lot of mashed tater recipes.

 If somehow you forgot to pick a mashed potato recipe for Thanksgiving this very year, then HERE YA GO!
+And if you need another Thanksgiving side dish, check out this Green Bean Casserole from Scratch!

 Quick Admin Note: I’m gonna take a few days off from the blog world to spend time with family this week, but I’ll be posting a new recipe next Monday.
 I hope you enjoy some time with your family on this long weekend as well!